Charles B. Aycock High School

 Charles B. Aycock High School (CBA) is a public high school in Wayne County, North Carolina, United States, that opened in 1961.
 The school's physical address is Pikeville, North Carolina.

-This area of North Carolina is near the birthplace of Governor Charles Brantley Aycock.
+Naming

+The school is named after the 50th governor of North Carolina, Charles Brantley Aycock (1859–1912), who was also born near where the school stands.
 During Governor Aycock's term, he advocated improving North Carolina's public schools.
 Even after his term as governor, he continued to work on the improvement of schools in the country.
-It is because of Governor Aycock's passion for public education for only white students that the school got its name.

 Description

 Colors and mascot

 The school colors are Carolina blue, gold, and white.
 The mascot for all school sponsored sports teams is the Golden Falcon.

 Students accepted

 Charles B. Aycock is a public high school, so anyone residing within the school district is eligible to go to the school.
 Students typically enter this high school from Norwayne Middle School.
 The school offers classes for grades 9 through 12.